samyogdhital/listmonk-caddy-reverse-proxy/readme.md

 # Listmonk Installation Guide with Caddy reverse proxy and SSL certificate

-This guide will help you nstall Listmonk with proper SSL certification on your domain using Docker.
+This guide will help you install Listmonk with proper SSL certification on your domain using Docker.

 ## Prerequisites